learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 * [Setting Up SSH](https://help.github.com/articles/generating-ssh-keys)

-<a href='https://learn.co/lessons/deploy-on-day-1' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/deploy-on-day-1' title='Deploy on Day One'>Deploy on Day One</a> on Learn.co and start learning to code for free.</p>